IATI/iati-publisher-docs/docs/profile.rst

 Managing your profile
 ###################

-While signed in to IATI Publisher, you can access your profile information via the user icon in the top right corner of the screen.
+While signed in to IATI Publisher, you can access your profile information via the user icon in the top-right corner of the screen.
 Click this, then select 'Your Profile' from the drop-down menu.

 .. figure:: images/profile_dropdown.png
     :width: 100 %